 - Texture: If you crave texture, you’ll fall in love with each sweet and spiced bite of this bread pudding-like breakfast.
-As instructed in the recipe below, if you let the bread get a little stale before assembling the casserole, it will absorb more of the pumpkin custard.
-This means every bite will be thick, soft, and dense rather than flimsy, wet, and soggy.
-Makes a big texture difference!
-It’s also important to choose quality bread and my recommendations are in the next section.
+As instructed in the recipe below, if you let the bread get a little stale before assembling the casserole, it will absorb more of the custard.
+This means every bite will be thick, soft, and dense rather than flimsy, wet, and soggy—makes a big texture difference!

 Best Bread to Use for Pumpkin French Toast Casserole

 Start With Some Great Bread.
 Bread is the main ingredient in any baked french toast casserole, so don’t skimp here.
-Flimsy sliced white bread won’t do the casserole any favors because it’s unable to soak up excess moisture from the custard– the entire dish will taste flat, soggy, and wet.
+Flimsy sliced white bread won’t do the casserole any favors because it’s unable to soak up excess moisture from the custard—the entire dish will taste flat, soggy, and wet.
+(Same when making breakfast casserole.)
 I recommend sturdy flavorful bread like challah, French bread, brioche, homemade artisan bread, or even croissant bread.
 Challah is my #1 recommendation and I usually pick up a loaf from a local bakery.
 Feel free to use homemade or store-bought.

 - Can I Use Sourdough Bread?
 Yes.
 Sourdough bread is wonderfully sturdy and flavorful, so it’s an excellent choice for pumpkin French toast casserole.

 Somewhat Stale Bread.
 When you have the quality bread you need, let it sit out for a few hours to get a little stale.
-Like my herbed sausage and apple stuffing or everything bagel breakfast casserole, French toast casserole is best when the bread is somewhat stale.
+Like this sausage stuffing or everything bagel breakfast casserole, French toast casserole is best when the bread is somewhat stale.
 Slice and cut the bread into 1-inch cubes, then let it sit out uncovered for a few hours or up to 1 day.
 The less moisture in the bread, the more pumpkin custard it can soak up!